marmelab/react-admin/UPGRADE.md

 import SettingsIcon from '@mui/icons-material/Settings';

 -const ConfigurationMenu = (props) => {
-// It's important to pass the ref to allow MaterialUI to manage the keyboard navigation +const ConfigurationMenu = forwardRef((props, ref) => {
+// It's important to pass the ref to allow MUI to manage the keyboard navigation +const ConfigurationMenu = forwardRef((props, ref) => {
 +   const { onClose } = useUserMenu();
     return (
 -       <MenuItemLink
 +       <MenuItem
-            // It's important to pass the props to allow MaterialUI to manage the keyboard navigation {...props}
+            // It's important to pass the props to allow MUI to manage the keyboard navigation {...props}
             component={Link}
             to="/configuration"